AndrewTardif/Grab-List-of-Companies/README.md

 Step 2: Find the info you do want

 <img src="https://github.com/epicsaxgandalf/Grab-List-of-Companies/blob/e83215f23d45cd9390c1a9fbb56a192cb1cfd15c/inspect.png" width="500">

+Here we are going to right click on the title and inspect to grab the class name(also double check if this is unique, most websites i've seen will keep titles as it's own class)

 <img src="https://github.com/epicsaxgandalf/Grab-List-of-Companies/blob/89f61a5052083d9fe94be1b44a7e0e47717118e3/List%20of%20Companies.png" width="500">
 <img src="https://github.com/epicsaxgandalf/Grab-List-of-Companies/blob/89f61a5052083d9fe94be1b44a7e0e47717118e3/List%20of%20Companies.png" width="500">
 <img src="https://github.com/epicsaxgandalf/Grab-List-of-Companies/blob/89f61a5052083d9fe94be1b44a7e0e47717118e3/List%20of%20Companies.png" width="500">